MKD01/mk-wordle-be/README.md

 # **Testing**

-- `Jest` & `Supertest` are the frameworks used to test this application.
+`Jest` & `Supertest` are the testing frameworks used in this project.

 - To run tests the following terminal command will need to be run:

 ```